20 Top-Rated Beaches in Mexico

 On the Pacific coast, Puerto Vallarta Beach offers a long stretch of golden sand backed by deep blue water on one side and the Sierra Madre Mountains on the other.
 There is excellent snorkeling in the sheltered coves around the beach.
 All sorts of excursions are also organized here, from deep sea fishing trips to sailing and whale-watching adventures.

 The town of Puerto Vallarta is also charming with a Zona Romantica old town filled with cobblestone streets, local shops, and plenty of restaurants.
+Several beaches around Puerto Vallarta are worth checking out.

-Accommodation: Where to Stay in Puerto Vallarta
+Accommodation: Best Resorts in Puerto Vallarta

 12. Zipolite Beach, Oaxaca